Understanding Hyperpigmentation: Types, Causes, and Targeted Treatments

 The sensation varies by peel depth.
 Superficial peels feel like mild tingling - most clients find them quite comfortable.
 Medium peels produce a stronger stinging or burning sensation that lasts several minutes, typically described as a 3-5 on a 1-10 scale.
 This sensation is temporary and subsides once the peel is neutralized.
 Deep peels are the most intense and may require sedation or local anesthesia.
 For all peel types, your clinician will communicate with you throughout the procedure and can use a fan or adjust the protocol to manage your comfort.

-Call (425) 539-4440 or book online to schedule your consultation.
+Call (425) 539-4440 or book online to schedule your paid assessment.